-be very ear erang constructed in this net property set up and ear erang constructed.
-Step I :- Prepare it in a general form.
-Step II :- Prepare sequence of question.
+1019 0011011 onstruction in the net property set up and our crainy construction.
+Step I Prepare it in a general form.
+Step II 4.
+Prepare sequence of question.
 Step III :- Emphasize on question formulation and wordings Step IV :- Ask Logical and not misleading questions.
 Step V :- Personal questions should be left to the end.
 Step VI :- Technical terms and vague expressions should be availed classification and Tabulation of Data